 “There’s a range of normal when you’re looking at developmental milestones.
 Every baby does not roll over exactly at 4 months.
 Every baby is a little different,” says Dr. Susan Buttross, a fellow at the American Academy of Pediatrics and a professor of pediatrics at the University of Mississippi.
 “We don’t become concerned unless a child falls outside the range when 95 percent of children should be doing that particular skill, whether it’s saying first words or crawling or standing.”

-How to Recognize Developmental Delays
+How to Recognize Developmental Delay and Cognitive Delay

 - Delays Can Affect All Developmental Areas: Developmental delays can be social and emotional (missing social cues, not returning smiles), related to motor skills or linked to speech and language development.